chrisq21/gatsby-yahoo-finance-api/README.md

 Source plugin for pulling in market and individual stock data into [Gatsby][gatsby] from the unofficial [Yahoo Finance API][yahoo-finance-api] hosted by [Rapid API][rapid-api].

-Yahoo deprecated their API in 2012, but it has since been made available on [Rapid API][yahoo-finance-api] and provides valuable data for current and historical stock market information.
+Yahoo deprecated their API in 2012, but it has since been made available on [Rapid API][yahoo-finance-api] and still provides valuable data for current and historical stock market information.

 ## Available data

 - Historical (and current at the time of build) pricing data and metadata for an individual stock or many stocks.
 - Balance sheet data for an individual stock
-- "Market Mover" data. (x number of stocks with the biggest gains, losses, and most active at time of build).
+- "Market Mover" data. (x number of stocks with the largest gains, losses, and most active trading at time of build).

 This is only a small subset of the data offered by the Yahoo Finance API, so if there's something missing that you'd like to see added please open an issue or create a pull request in Github!